-While Houdini Engine plugin for Unity is great, currently it only supports Unity Meshes, Terrains and other HDAs (Houdini Digital Assets) as inputs.
+While is great, currently it only supports Unity Meshes, Terrains and other HDAs (Houdini Digital Assets) as inputs.
 Using Unity Tilemaps are not supported.
 Fortunately it is quite easy to extend the plugin and add new interfaces to support more Unity object types as inputs for your Houdini Digital Assets.

 Why is this needed?
 Idea is that Unity Tilemaps can be a nice way to quickly make level layouts for certain types of games or applications.
 Based on these tilemaps, you could genereate much more complex game levels by replacing tiles with 3D models based on specific rules, automatically place decoration 3d models, ligts, particle emitters or even generate unique 3d meshes from your tile layouts.

 Interface for Unity Tilemaps

 This is what I want to share – I made a simple interface for Unity Tilemaps, so they can be used as inputs in Houdini Engine.
 In my implementation, they are converted to simple 2D point grids with certain Houdini attributes (like sprite name, coordinates, color, tilemap dimensions etc.).
 In Houdini you can use this point grid to do whatever you want.

 Just drop the unity package in your project and it should just work – now you can drag and drop unity tilemap objects in input parameters of your Houdini Digital Assets.